SanduniSilva/Data-Visualization---Tableau/README.md

-This is a data visualization using Tableau for Global Superstore dataset.
-Two dashboards had uploaded.
+This is a data visualization using Tableau for the Global Superstore dataset.

 Dashboard 01 Link - https://drive.google.com/file/d/1AL_jqyokxvn0MVieCOOMHQ_z6tugdlyp/view?usp=sharing